PrymceQ/PIDNet_deployOnCustomDatasets_/README.md

 In the official version, we have made the following changes
 1. Adjusted the number of GPUs for training to one, and handled some Bugs;
 2. Add [FLOPS_demo.py], which is easy for getting Flops and params;
+3. Add some useful demos!
-3. Made a cheat sheet to facilitate a quick start.
+4. Made a cheat sheet to facilitate a quick start.

 # How to train PIDNet for a customed datasets.